espressoshock/SA-performance-evaluator/README.md

   - [ ] Power point presentation **`16 HRS`**.
   - [ ] Submit project documentation **`2 HRS`**.

-## Test Driven Development

-At the beginning of the project the requirements and objectives of the first sprint were analyzed.
-Entities were built and the relationships between them was established.
-Based on these data the unit tests were built.
-Methods were developed and automatic testing was used.

 ## Method
 ### Create the development environment
 /** Vincenzo*/

 ### IntelliJ project
 /** Chris*/

 ### Github repository
 /** Chris*/

 ### GitKraken management
 /** Chris*/

+### XP development
-### Peer-Programming
+#### Peer-Programming
-/** Alex&Nemanja*/
+Being part of the methodology used by XP, which in turn is an Agile method, pair-programming has proven to be efficient, useful, and a good way to hold the team accountable for the code as a whole.
+This has led to the improvement and efficiency of the correlation of the work of the members of the development team.
+Given the particularities of this project, XP was the ideal choice for development.
+Iterations of a week, possible sudden changes, the need to be aware of the changes in the work of each team member.
+All this has made peer-programming a vital tool.
+Even though for some tasks the workload was divided between the members of a team and done individually, the principles of peer-progrmaing were used.
+The tasks were analyzed together, strategies and steps were decided, and then the implementation followed the common decisions.
+The refactoring of the individual work was done constantly in teams of two, or periodically jointly by the whole team.

+#### Test Driven Development
+At the beginning of the project the requirements and objectives of the first sprint were analyzed.
+Entities were built and the relationships between them was established.
+Based on these data, the unit tests were built.
+Methods were developed and automatic testing was used.
+This methology was used along of each sprint, for the most of the features.

+#### Meetings
+The meetings had an important role in the structure of the project, being the place where the development decisions were taken together.
+The sessions had three characteristics: after the meeting with the teachers; during the sprint; before meeting with teachers.
+After the meeting with the teachers, the teams were established, the tasks were assigned to the teams, deadlines were established.
+During the sprint the sessions were generally within teams of two, and generally aimed at a breakdown of tasks into subtasks, their individual distribution, and pair-programming (where appropriate) followed by rafactoring.
+The meetings before the meeting with the teachers aimed at preparing the deliverables, thinking about the objectives, the steps to follow in the next iteration.

 ### Research on the selected algorithms
 #### Sorting Algorithms
 **Table 1.
-Sorting algorithms time complexities' [1]**
+Sorting algorithms time complexities [1]**

 |      Algorithm        |   Best   |  Average  |  Worst  |  Space Complexity  |
 | ----------------------| --------:|----------:|--------:|-------------------:|